TanishSrinivasan/Zomato-Landing-Page-Clone/README.md

 **Contributing :**
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss any potential changes or fixes.

-**License :**
-This project is open source and available under the MIT License.